dbojan/free-iptv-balkan-plus/README.md

 https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/balkan-plus.m3u

-Shortened version, if you need to type it (or use kodi remote for android/iphone: https://kodi.wiki/view/Official_Kodi_Remote):
+Shortened version, if you need to type it (or use [kodi remote](https://kodi.wiki/view/Official_Kodi_Remote) for android/iphone to send text ):

 https://t.ly/bppp